njs-templates/njs-rust/README.md

 - [env_logger](https://crates.io/crates/env_logger) for logging
 - [anyhow](https://crates.io/crates/anyhow) for error context
 - [serde](https://crates.io/crates/serde) for data serialization and deserialization
+- Some basic settings for rustfmt, and the default settings for Clippy.

 Every project is different, so there's not many dependencies in this template.
 This is mainly a quick way to get started.